zonca/zonca.github.io-source/content/private-dask-kubernetes-jetstream.md

     sudo kubectl -n pangeo describe <pod-name>

-Once the `hub` pod is running, you should be able to connect with your browser to `js-xxx-xxx.Jetstream-cloud.org`, by default it runs with a dummy authenticator, just digit a username and leave the password empty to login.
+Once the `hub` pod is running, you should be able to connect with your browser to `js-xxx-xxx.Jetstream-cloud.org`, by default it runs with a dummy authenticator, at the login form, just type any username and leave the password empty to login.

 ## Launch a dask cluster